Tag: tourist attractions in marrakech

 Chez Bismillah offers you a serene refuge where you can sit watching the medina come to life tucked away in a quiet space away from the crowds.

-The friendly, welcoming proprietor gives you a glimpse into a past that conjures up images of camel traders selling cloth in the fondouk and stretches of vast desert terrain.
+Chez Bismillah is a unique experience firmly rooted in place and tradition.
+The friendly proprietor gives you a glimpse into a past that conjures up images of camel traders selling cloth in the fondouk and stretches of vast desert terrain.

 Images by Freebird Tracey.

-It’s an escape from reality, a moment of peace from the hectic rhythm of the busy alleyways of the souks.
+It’s not just a cup of coffee.
+It’s an escape from reality, a moment of peace from the hectic rhythm of the busy souks.

 Chez Bismillah Sand Coffee can be found at 193 Souk El Kabir, it is open daily from 9.00am until 9.00pm with the exception of Saturday and Sunday when it closes at 7.00pm.